jeju5/management/cs/aws/aws_developer.md

   * logs are stored encrypted and for 24hrs.
   * only accessible thru dedicated dynamodb api endpoint.
   * can be used as a trigger for Lambda function
+    * Lambda trigger source: DynamoDB Stream, Cloudwatch event (DynamoDB Stream is suitable when new data is inserted/updated)
   * Kinesis Adapter is more suitable for handling these streams (than Lambda)
   * capture a time-ordered sequence of all the activity which occurs on your DynamoDB table – e.g. insert, update, delete.